mbai97/mbai97/README.md

 - 👋 Hi, I’m @mbai97
 - 👀 I’m interested in django rest framework, vue js, react native, python flask and data for science
 - 🌱 I’m currently learning R, data modelling using python and advanced data annalysis and automation
+- 👀I'm advancin my knowledge in mobile app development using kotlin
 - 💞️ I’m looking to collaborate on diferent major comunity  projects
 - 📫 How to reach me
 skype: @mbai7